“The individual investor should act consistently as an investor and not as a speculator."

 Markets ended the year with a boom.
 A new President is heading to Washington, regulations are expected to ease, and we could see much needed corporate tax reform in 2017.
 We view these as positive and we’re not alone.

-According to the American Association of Individual Investor Sentiment Survey, just 23.6% of investors felt bullish in the week before the election.
+Just 23.6% of investors felt bullish in the week before the election, according to the American Association of Individual Investor Sentiment Survey.
 Following the vote, the figure jumped to nearly 50% then settled at a still-high reading of 45.6% by year’s end.

 Along with driving the indexes to new records, the euphoria led to a rush of cash into equity funds.
 For the first time in nine months, bond portfolios saw outflows while equity strategies were flooded with more than $58 billion in assets* during the weeks after the election.
 We’ve long believed stocks were a better bet for capital appreciation in a low rate environment and we welcome the reversal.

 But while we share in the enthusiasm caution is required.
 The meteoric rise for equities has left valuations for many stocks inflated.
 The value of U.S. common stocks is near historic highs versus gross domestic product, as shown.
 The upshot is investors are paying more for each dollar of production generated by the nation’s businesses than at almost any period in the last 90 years.